dmastylo/RPI-Class2Go/README_SETUP.md

         export VIRTUALENVWRAPPER_VIRTUALENV=`which virtualenv`
         source /usr/local/bin/virtualenvwrapper.sh

-1. Source login script so env vars take effect:
+    a.
+Source login script so env vars take effect:

         source ~/.bashrc
     (Sourcing should auto-create your virtual environment base dir)

-1. Check out new virtual base directory:
+    a.
+Check out new virtual base directory:

         ls class2go-venv/

-1. Make sure PROJECT_HOME is defined
+    a.
+Make sure PROJECT_HOME is defined

         echo $PROJECT_HOME

-1. Make new project directory:
+    a.
+Make new project directory:

         mkdir -p $PROJECT_HOME

-1. Issue command to set up new project subdirectory and link it to virtual env:
+    a.
+Issue command to set up new project subdirectory and link it to virtual env:

         mkproject class2go